sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Profiledetails

-Use this option to display detailed information about a profile or set of profiles.
+The **Profiledetails** option displays detailed information about a profile or set of profiles.
 To specify multiple profiles, use the following syntax where *\<profilen\>* refers to the name of each profile.

 ### Syntax